kvgelder/WindowsOPATestLab/README.md

 - [ ] Setup DFS replication for DFS Folder 'Private'
 - [ ] Deploy TestLab-DFSN2

+### Remote PowerShell access
+- [ ] Enable WinRM HTTPS
+- [ ] Configure WinRM listeners for specific devices/IP addresses only

 ### TrustedHosts
-- [ ] IP/Device removal script will leave a comma if the first value in the list is deleted.
+- [ ] IP/Device removal script will leave a comma if the first value in the list is deleted. -> Add an if statement to check for both situations.